-It is the policy of the H&H Child Care Training Center to honor and respect intellectual property rights of others, and expect third parties to resepect H&H's intellectual property rights.
+It is the policy of ChildCareEd to honor and respect the intellectual property rights of others and expect third parties to respect ChildCareEd's intellectual property rights.

-This policy is intended to maintain compliance with all local, state and federal regulations, as well as a high standard of professional conduct throughout the organization.
+This policy is intended to maintain compliance with all local, state, and federal regulations, as well as a high standard of professional conduct throughout the organization.

-H&H Child Care Training Center Hwaida Hassanein.
+H&H Child Care Training Center (ChildCareEd) Hwaida Hassanein.

 Any materials, publications, processes, or related works previously developed by the presenter, content editor, or subject matter expert (author) outside the scope of work and agreements with ChildCafeEd, which has been used by its author in trainings developed for ChildCareEd, shall be owned by the author who developed it.
 In that scenario, and by putting their authored material in ChildCareEd trainings, the author provides ChildCareEd with a non‐exclusive license for the materials as to its use and distribution.

 The author grants ChildCareEd permission to: (1) copy, reproduce, publish, and distribute the materials in all print and other formats (including but not limited to online publication via ChildCareEd’s website, and distribution at future ChildCareEd programs and conferences); (2) reprint materials for distribution; and (3) make materials available for purchase and distribution after a continuing education and training event.